climate-ethos/ethos-server/README.md

 ## Sending surveys to clients

-Run the command `pm2 sendSignal SIGUSR1 ethos-server-websocket` to prompt the clients to display heat survey
+OUTDATED, USE HTTPS REQUEST INSTEAD: Run the command `pm2 sendSignal SIGUSR1 ethos-server-websocket` to prompt the clients to display heat survey

 ## Installation & running